7 Cambridge Drive

 Prepare for a career in speech-language pathology or audiology by learning to diagnose and treat a variety of speech, language, and swallowing disorders in patients.

-The College of Health Professions is currently developing three Speech-Language Pathology programs:
+The College of Health Professions has three Speech-Language Pathology options:

 This program has been licensed by the State of Connecticut Department of Higher Education and is seeking candidacy status from the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
-The start date for the undergraduate and post-baccalaureate programs of study is Fall 2013; the Graduate program anticipated start date is Fall 2014, pending the awarding of candidacy by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.
+Following the very successful accreditation site visit recently, the graduate program is anticipated to start in fall 2014, pending the awarding of candidacy by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.

 Why Study Speech-Language Pathology?